 How This Cannabis Strain May Be Able to Help with Cancer Treatment Side Effects | Brings back appetite for those who have suffered appetite loss as a result of cancer treatment, or even extreme weight loss tied to a decreased appetite.

 About This Cannabis Strain | Chocolope is an energizing and uplifting sativa cannabis strain that is capable of awakening even the most fatigued of individuals.
 If you suffer from constant tiredness, specifically as a negative side effects of some form of conventional cancer treatment, Chocolope is exactly what you need to pick you back up and keep you going.

 Bred by the combination of Cannalope Haze (sativa) and Chocolate Thai (sativa), this double sativa lineage guarantees pure genetics within Chocolope.
 Many report experiencing a complete euphoria mood enhancing high, that keeps a smile on your face and an overall positive attitude.

 Typical Cannabinoid Profile | CBD: Unknown, but low; THC: 18-22%.

 How This Cannabis Strain May Be Able to Help with Cancer Treatment Side Effects | Diminishes fatigue amongst tired or worn-out cancer patients who seek more energy and liveliness in their lives.

 5. Charlotte’s Web Cannabis Strain

-Final Thoughts about Cannabis as a Treatment for Cancer and Why Marijuana is so Effective
+Final Thoughts About Cannabis as a Treatment for Cancer Related Therapies (Chemotherapy, Radiation, and More)

-Have vital information about cannabis and cancer that you would like to share?
-Simply post your cannabis knowledge on our Facebook post.
+Have vital information about cannabis and cancer treatments that you would like to share?
+Post your cannabis knowledge on our FACEBOOK page!